chromatone/chromatone.center/content/index.md

 youtube: qthKClCRIl0
 ---

-Chromatone is an ongoing research and experiment to use induced a synchronised artificial synesthesia for personal music learning and exploration along with collective practice and performance.
+Chromatone is an open source design research to develop and implement a scientific way of visual music education, communication and performance.

-Imagine if once we agree on a certain way to connect notes and colors?
-It can empower our music perception with vision, the main modality for most of humans.
-Let's try to do it now!
+Imagine if once we agree on a certain way to link notes and colors?
+It can empower our music perception with vision, the primary sensory channel for most humans,especially nowadays.
+So we're doing it today!
+Let's explore 12 notes, 12 colors and infinite amount of their possible combinations.

-We're creating the visual [music theory study](./theory/index.md), that helps beginners learn complex music concepts in color.
-[Interactive web-apps](./practice/index.md) expand the knowledge and grow deeper music awareness.
+We're creating the visual music [Theory](./theory/index.md)  study, that helps beginners learn complex music concepts in color.
+Interactive web-apps in the [Practice](./practice/index.md) section expand the knowledge and grow deeper music awareness.
+Those, who want to go beyond personal explorations and get guided educational programs and community learning experience, can become members of Chromatone [Academy](/academy/).
+And we are just getting started!
+Also for those, who want to touch and feel the colorful notes we have a cozy [Sticker Shop](./shop/index.md).

-For those, who want to touch and feel the colorful notes we have a [Sticker shop](./shop/index.md).
-While those who are interested in further project development may dive into [Chromatone Academy](/academy/) and also [sponsor](./support/index) [us](contacts/index.md) today.
+If you have any questions or ideas to share - feel free to  [contact us](contacts/index.md) today.